Skip to main content

 Access Library Reserves

 Some instructors have their materials “on reserve” and available through the WVU Libraries Reserve system.
 These might include both print and digital materials such as books, articles or other content.
-Generally faculty will note the availability of such materials in the course syllabus.
-Students can also login to search by course number or instructor name to find any available materials for their registered courses.
+Generally, faculty will note the availability of such materials in the course syllabus.
+Students can also log in to search by course number or instructor name to find any available materials for their registered courses.